UK Easter Probability Meeting

 Moritz Otto (Aarhus University)

-Limit theorems for Gibbs functionals: Stein’s method meets disagreement percolation I will begin with a brief introduction to Gibbs processes and define a disagreement coupling for finite Gibbs processes with different boundary conditions.
+Limit theorems for Gibbs functionals: Stein’s method meets disagreement percolation Slides I will begin with a brief introduction to Gibbs processes and define a disagreement coupling for finite Gibbs processes with different boundary conditions.
 We will then see how disagreement couplings can be used to couple a functional of a Gibbs process with its reduced Palm version.
 Using Stein’s method, this will lead to a Poisson approximation result if we assume that the underlying Gibbs process is dominated by a Poisson process with subcritical Boolean model.
 The convergence rate depends on second-order quantities of the Gibbs functional and one-arm probabilities from continuum percolation.
 In the last part of the talk, I will explain how a similar approach can be used to obtain normal approximation for Gibbs functionals based on a recent result from Chen, Röllin and Xia (2021).
 This talk is based on a joint article with Günter Last (Karlsruhe) and on an ongoing project with Christian Hirsch (Aarhus) and Anne Marie Svane (Aalborg).

 Léonie Papon (Durham University)